How to Select the Right Pool Check Valve

 First, you want to consider how many valves are in your pool.
 If only one valve is on the swimming pool, then a single ball check valve might be ideal for replacing it.

-If there are three valves on your pool (covers and skimmers), a triple-check valve would possibly work better as that has two balls that sit opposite each other so water can flow through both directions if needed.
+If your pool has three valves (covers and skimmers), a triple-check valve would possibly work better.
+It has two balls that sit opposite each other, so water can flow through both directions if needed.

 Size